keu/docs/learn/airflow-kafka.md

     ![Consumer log](/img/guides/kafka-consumer-logs.png)

-:::info
+:::tip

-A very common pattern is to directly connect an Amazon S3 bucket to your Kafka topic as a consumer.
-The ConsumeFromTopicOperator is helpful if you want to use Airflow features to schedule the consuming task.
+A common use case is to directly connect an Amazon S3 bucket to your Kafka topic as a consumer.
+The ConsumeFromTopicOperator is helpful if you want to use Airflow to schedule the consuming task.
 Instead of writing the messages retrieved to the Airflow logs, you can write them to S3 using the [S3CreateObjectOperator](https://registry.astronomer.io/providers/amazon/modules/s3createobjectoperator).

 :::